Maintaining access to pharmacy services – opening hours and temporary closures

-NHSE&I may also require community pharmacies to open as it has done for some Bank Holidays this year.
+NHSE&I may also require community pharmacies to open as it did for some Bank Holidays in 2020.
 Existing contractor intentions to open recorded on the DoS and NHSE&I directed opening will be sufficient to provide sufficient pharmacy services for patients on that day.
 See PSNC information on the National Health Service (Amendments Relating to the Provision of Primary Care Services During a Pandemic etc.) Regulations 2020.

 Emergency regs on flexible provision of services

 The Pharmaceutical Services (Advanced and Enhanced Services and Emergency Declaration) Directions 2020 declared an emergency requiring the flexible provision of pharmaceutical services with effect from 27th March 2020.
 Direction 2 states that until 31st March 2021 (following an extension), NHS England must exercise its functions, or consider exercising its functions, under NHS regulations relating to: relocation of premises, and temporary flexible provision of hours and/or closures for community pharmacy contractors, appliance contractors and LPS pharmacies.

 The emergency provisions of regulation 61 also mean that NHSE&I may allow a dispensing doctor practice to dispense medicines temporarily to normally ineligible patients if required to maintain adequate provision of pharmaceutical services in the area.

 Primary Care Commissioning (PCC) has issued a helpful briefing on the flexible provision of pharmaceutical services during the current pandemic.